chipsalliance/Caliptra/doc/Caliptra.md

 ![](./images/Caliptra_HW_diagram.jpeg)

 - SRAM requirements:
-  - 128KB of ICCM0
+  - 128 KiB of ICCM0
-  - 128KB for Mailbox as a staged SRAM (for FW staging of impactless updates to do authentication checks on the FW before moving to ICCM)
+  - 128 KiB for Mailbox as a staged SRAM (for FW staging of impactless updates to do authentication checks on the FW before moving to ICCM)
-  - 128KB for DCCM and 32KB for ROM
+  - 128 KiB for DCCM and 32 KiB for ROM
 - Crypto requirements
   - SHA256 SHA384, SHA512
   - ECC Secp384r1 w/ HMAC-DRBG - Key Generation, Sign & Verification